-4.)
-You were drafted by the Astros in the 6th round of the 2005 draft.
+3.)
+You were drafted by the Reds in the 1st round of the 2012 draft.
 What was that process like for you?
 Where were you when you first found out?
 Initial thoughts?

 8.)
 What do you feel went well in 2013?
 What are your goals for 2014?

 I learned a lot in 2013; a lot about how to pitch.
 Everyone in pro ball can throw, but when you can pitch you have an upper hand.
 That’s one thing I feel went well for me.
 The fact that I steered away from just throwing and actually learned how to pitch.
 2014 is a big year for me.
 It’ll be my second full season and I’m looking forward to it.
 I felt that the 2013 season was to get use to the whole process, but this year it’s time to get out there and battle.
 I just want to stay healthy throughout the season and pitch the way I know how to.